Abubakar Tafawa Balewa, Nigeria's First Prime Minister

 Abubakar Tafawa Balewa was born in Tafawa Balewa, present-day, Bauchi State.
 He remains Nigeria’s first and only Prime Minister.
 As a boy, he started his early education at the Koranic School in Bauchi and like most boys of his age, Balewa studied at the Barewa College for further education and subsequently acquired his teaching certificate.
 He returned to Bauchi to teach at the Bauchi Middle School.

-In 1944, along with a few learned teachers from the North, Abubakar Tafawa Balewawas chosen to study abroad for a year at the University of London’s Institute of Education, which today forms part of University College London.
+In 1944, along with a few learned teachers from the North, Abubakar Tafawa Balewa was chosen to study abroad for a year at the University of London’s Institute of Education, which today forms part of University College London.
 Upon returning to Nigeria, he became an Inspector of Schools for the colonial administration and later entered politics.

-Abubakar Tafawa Balewa Political Journey
+Abubakar Tafawa Balewa’s Political Journey

 He was elected in 1946, to the colony’s Northern House of Assembly, and to the Legislative Assembly in 1947.
-As a legislator, he was a vocal advocate of the rights of Northern Nigeria, and together with Alhaji Ahmadu Bello, who held the hereditary title of Sardauna of Sokoto, he founded the Northern People’s Congress (NPC).
+As a legislator, he was a vocal advocate of the rights of Northern Nigeria, and together with Sir Ahmadu Bello, who held the hereditary title of Sardauna of Sokoto, he founded the Northern People’s Congress (NPC).

 In the Northern Region’s first elections in 1951, Sir Abubakar Tafawa Balewa won seats in the Region’s House of Assembly and in the House of Representatives in Lagos, where he became a minister in the Central Council.
 In 1952, he became Nigeria’s Minister of Works and in 1954, Minister of Transport and the senior minister and leader of the Northern People’s Congress (NPC) in the House of Representatives.